srikanth-srinvas/srikanth-srinvas.github.io/cv.md

 <!---[nalibere@gmail.com](mailto:nalibere@gmail.com) --->
 Los Angeles, California
 ## Preamble
-Health and time are respectively humankind’s most valuable asset and resource.
-Disease afflicts health and takes away time.
-My scientific curiosity is rooted in understanding the spatiotemporal pathogenesis of complex maladies.
-My life’s work is in (1) developing quantitative methods to deconvolute complex multimodal data and unravel disease biology in (2) developing innovative therapeutic modalities with the ultimate goal of preserving health and extending life.
+Humankind's most valuable asset and resource are health and time, respectively.
+Disease afflicts health and depletes time.
+There is no greater life purpose than the eradication of maladies and the betterment of human health.
+Humbled by the multiscale and spatiotemporal complexity of disease pathogenesis, I'm inspired by innovative science and technologies to decipher disease biology and make new medicines, and passionately committed to making therapeutic discovery more precise, predictable, and programmable.

 <!--
 ## Highlights: